alekece/pebble-pre-builder/README.md

 		},
 		{
 			"type": "pbi",
+			"file": "images/cross-pbi.png",
+			"name": "IMAGE_CROSS"
+		},
+		{
+			"type": "pbi8",
-			"file": "images/background.pbi",
+			"file": "images/timeline-pbi8.png",
-			"name": "IMAGE_BACKGROUND"
+			"name": "IMAGE_TIMELINE"
 		}
 	]
 }
 ...
 ```

+Pebble Pre-Builder is a tool to increase speed development but it's not increase the Pebble SDK so do not forget `png` is the only image format supported by the watch.
-To set the menu icon of your app, name your image file `icon.*`.
+To set the menu icon of your app, name your image file `menu_icon(-*).png`.
+The image types values can be :

+* pbi
+* pbi8
+* png-trans

 ## Fonts

 Generate font resources is not that easy than generate image resources.
 Like your images, put your font files into the `resources/fonts` and now pay attention.
-Pebble Pre-Builder should know which size you want for each font files.
+Pebble Pre-Builder should know which size and which allowed characters you want for each font files.
-To do that, put the `ppbinfo.json` file into `resources/fonts` folder and define the font size like :
+Like the previous section, Example is user-friendly to understand new concept :

 ```
 # Folder tree
 resources
 |- fonts
-|  |- ppbinfo.json
-|  |- test.ttf
-|  |- test-thin.otf
+|  |- main-ascii-12-18.ttf
-|  |- test-bold.otf
+|  |- second-date-time.ttf

-# ppbinfo.json
-{
-   "test.ttf": [12, 18],
-   "test-thin.otf: [16]
-}

 # Updated appinfo.json file
 ...
 "resources": {
 	"media": [
 		{
 		    "characterRegex": "[ -~]",
+			"type": "font",
-			"file": "fonts/test.ttf",
+			"file": "fonts/man-ascii-12-18.ttf",
-			"name": "FONT_TEST_12"
+			"name": "FONT_MAIN_ASCII_12"
 		},
 		{
 		    "characterRegex": "[ -~]",
+			"type": "font",
-			"file": "fonts/test.ttf",
+			"file": "fonts/man-ascii-12-18.ttf",
-			"name": "FONT_TEST_18"
+			"name": "FONT_MAIN_ASCII_18"
 		},
 				{
-			"characterRegex": "[ -~]",
+		    "characterRegex": "[0-9a-zA-Z ]",
+			"type": "font",
-			"file": "fonts/test-thin.ttf",
+			"file": "fonts/second-date-time.ttf"
-			"name": "FONT_TEST_16"
+			"name": "FONT_SECOND_DATE_14"
 		},
 				{
-			"characterRegex": "[ -~]",
+		    "characterRegex": "[0-9APM ]",
+			"type": "font",
-			"file": "fonts/test-bold.ttf",
+			"file": "fonts/second-date-time.ttf"
-			"name": "FONT_TEST_BOLD_14"
+			"name": "FONT_SECOND_TIME_14"
-		},
+		}
 	]
 }
 ...
 ```

-If you don't provide this file or if there is no information about a certain font file, Pebble Pre-Builder will generate the font with a size of 14.
+If you don't provide size after allowed characters, the default font size is 14.
+The allowed characters values can be :

+* ascii
+* number
+* letter
+* alphanumeric
+* time
+* date
+* temperature

+## Raw & Animation

+The resource files doesn't need treatment like image or font resources.
+Simply add your animation (do not forget only `apng` format is supported by Pebble watch and only on Basalt platform) into `resources/animations` and your other resource files into `resources`.
+There are no restrictions here so do what you want !

+## C generation

+To communicate between your watch application and your smartphone, Pebble use keys store in `appinfo.json`.
+Pebble Pre-Builder generate a C file named `pebble-keys.h` into `src/generated` folder.

 ## Warning